 Our staff of four brings together diverse backgrounds in craftsmanship and music, including experience as church musicians.
 Our collaborative atmosphere encourages each staff member to bring his varied experience to the unique problem-solving environment of organbuilding, yielding successful and creative results.

-Since our founding in 2014, we have completed six major projects, including two new pipe organs; a third is due for completion in 2022.
-Careful and controlled growth in the last seven years has allowed the company to expand the size and scope of its projects, but still remain nimble in a competitive market.
+Since our founding in 2014, we have completed seven major projects, including three new pipe organs.
+Careful and controlled growth in the last eight years has allowed the company to expand the size and scope of its projects, but still remain nimble in a competitive market.

 Our 4,000-square foot workshop in Needham, Massachusetts is fully equipped for the construction and restoration of pipe organs.
 Dedicated spaces for wood shop, pipe shop, voicing room, finishing, organ assembly, and shipping/storage ensure smooth and efficient workflow through the shop.